2 Amazingly Simple Steps To Stopping Toddlers From Hitting

-- He knew it was wrong
+- He knew to hit was wrong

-- He knew there were consequences
+- He knew there would be consequences

 - He understood he was hurting people both physically and emotionally

-- He seemed to like a reaction
+- He seemed to enjoy getting a reaction.

-- He would get worse if you tried to ignore his behaviour
+- He would get worse if you tried to ignore his behaviour.

 - I could not prevent it by giving advanced countdown at bedtime, bath time etc.

 - It was not through lack of routine or clear boundaries